Manitoba

 • who are considered “at risk” due to social, emotional, behavioural, or physical factors that impact on their ability to succeed in school

-• who require behaviour intervention in the early years
+• who require behaviour intervention

 Appropriate supports for programming are determined by school divisions and school teams in consultation with parents.
 Talk to your school or division about programming and the supports your child needs.

-Student Services/Special Education Resources Documents
+Student Services/Inclusive Education Resources Documents

 Below are a few resources written specifically to support parents and families including information on how you can establish a collaborative relationship with the educators who work with your child.